-- Make maximum use of market inputs; - Incorporate all factors that market participants would consider in setting a price; and - Are consistent with accepted methods for valuing financial instruments.
+- Make maximum use of market inputs - Incorporate all factors that market participants would consider in setting a price - Are consistent with accepted economic methodologies for pricing financial instruments

 The prices established by the counterparties are obtained in principle every month, in particular following the signature of a liquidity letter.
 The valuations communicated by the counterparties correspond to an economic value of the securities.